Personal identity: Bundle theory of the self

 David Hume undertook looking at the mind–body problem.
 Hume also investigated a person's character, the relationship between human and animal nature, and the nature of agency.
 Hume pointed out that we tend to think that we are the same person we were five years ago.
 Though we've changed in many respects, the same person appears present now as was present then.
 We might start thinking about which features can be changed without changing the underlying self.
-Hume, however, denies that there is a distinction between the various features of a person and the mysterious self that supposedly bears those features.
-When we begin introspecting:[We] always stumble on some particular perception or other.… I may venture to affirm of the rest of mankind, that they are nothing but a bundle or collection of different perceptions which succeed each other with an inconceivable rapidity and are in perpetual flux and movement.It is plain that in the course of our thinking, and in the constant revolution of our ideas, our imagination runs easily from one idea to any other that resembles it, and that this quality alone is to the fancy a sufficient bond and association.
+Hume denied a distinction between the various features of a person and the mysterious self that supposedly bears those features.
+When we begin introspecting:

+[We] always stumble on some particular perception or other.… I may venture to affirm of the rest of mankind, that they are nothing but a bundle or collection of different perceptions which succeed each other with an inconceivable rapidity and are in perpetual flux and movement.

+It is plain, that in the course of our thinking, and in the constant revolution of our ideas, our imagination runs easily from one idea to any other that resembles it, and that this quality alone is to the fancy a sufficient bond and association.
 It is likewise evident that as the senses, in changing their objects, are necessitated to change them regularly, and take them as they lie contiguous to each other, the imagination must by long custom acquire the same method of thinking, and run along the parts of space and time in conceiving its objects.

 Note in particular that, in Hume's view, these perceptions do not belong to anything.
 Hume, similar to the Buddha, compares the soul to a commonwealth, which retains its identity not by virtue of some enduring core substance, but by being composed of many different, related, and yet constantly changing elements.
 The question of personal identity then becomes a matter of characterizing the loose cohesion of one's personal experience.

 In short, what matters for Hume is not that 'identity' exists, but the fact that the relations of causation, contiguity, and resemblances obtain among the perceptions.
 Critics of Hume state that in order for the various states and processes of the mind to seem unified, there must be something which perceives their unity, the existence of which would be no less mysterious than a personal identity.
 Hume solves this by considering substance as engendered by the togetherness of its properties.